hiroshimamiya/BART_physicalActivity/README.md

 Note that this script can be called by SLURM for parallel processing by the script
 `BART_job_test_argTest_looCV_array.sh`
 Or the R codes can be run independently.
-However, note that each fold of leave-one-subject-cross-validation could take approximately 7 hours or more, depending on the number of regression trees (default is 50)
+However, each fold of leave-one-subject-cross-validation could take approximately 7 hours or more, depending on the number of regression trees (default is 50)

 The R scripts will save MCMC outputs from BART and the classificaiton outputs from random forest (benchmark).
-These data can be access by
+These data can be accessed by
 `summary_BART_RF.Rmd`

 These scripts use functions stored in `functions/`

 The summary script is adapted to a Linux enviroment with a multicore capacity.
-So, if not using parallel processing or using Windows OS, good to replace `mclapply` ith `lappy`.
+So, if not using parallel processing or using Windows OS, good to replace `mclapply` with `lappy`.